yitzhaks/IsraelConstitution/README.md

-# IsraelConstitution
+# Israel Constitution

-An open-source proposition for a constitution for Israel
+An open-source proposition for a constitution for Israel.